tml21/libtml-c/doc/tml_bin_install.md

 	- `"src"`	component source files
 	- `"packages/Lazarus"`	Lazarus component source files

+##System Integrity Protection - using OS X 10.11 (El Capitan)##

+If the System Integrity Protection is enabled (default on El Capitan), root is not permitted to copy to `"/usr/lib"`.

+To disable System Integrity Protection, you must boot to Recovery OS and run the csrutil(1) command from the Terminal.<br>[See:Configuring System Integrity Protection](https://developer.apple.com/library/mac/documentation/Security/Conceptual/System_Integrity_Protection_Guide/ConfiguringSystemIntegrityProtection/ConfiguringSystemIntegrityProtection.html).

+- Boot to Recovery OS by restarting your machine and holding down the Command and R keys at startup.
+- Launch Terminal from the Utilities menu.
+- Enter the following command:

+		$ csrutil disable

+After disabling System Integrity Protection on a machine, a reboot is required.

+##Copy shared library files##

+- on a 32 bit environment
+	- copy **1)** the directory content of `"/Volumes/libtml/usr/lib32"` to the folder `"/usr/lib"`

+- on a 64 bit environment
+	- copy **2)** the directory content of `"/Volumes/libtml/usr/lib64"` to the folder `"/usr/lib"`

+**1)** on the command shell out of "superuser mode":

+	cp /Volumes/libtml/usr/lib32/* /usr/lib

+**2)** on the command shell out of "superuser mode":

+	cp /Volumes/libtml/usr/lib64/* /usr/lib

 ## OS-X C/C++ development environment requirements ##

 To use the TML Messaging Suite for OS-X C/C++ development